scholarship of teaching and learning, history of higher education, online learning, scholarly digital storytelling, digital humanities

 Schrum, K. (2004, 2006).
 Some wore bobby sox: The emergence of teenage girls’ culture, 1920-1950.
 New York, NY, Palgrave-Macmillan.

-Schrum, K. (Forthcoming).
-Scholarly Digital Storytelling: Enhancing Academic Research and Digital Literacy.
+Schrum, K. (2021).
+Scholarly digital storytelling: Enhancing academic research and digital literacy.
 In Hays, L. & Kammer, J. (eds).
-Teaching digital literacy: A faculty guide to integrating digital skills with disciplinary content.
+Integrating digital literacy in the disciplines (pp. 42-55).
 Sterling, VA, Stylus Publishing.

 Professional Articles | Reports